filogonzalez/cog_system/README.md

 a.	 ![](README resources/share schema compute.png)\
 iii.
 Add recipients to share these assets to:\
 ![](README resources/add recipients.png)\
 b.
-To view and use the data, create a catalog from a share.
+To view and use the data, create a catalog from a share in the <b>core workspace</b>.
 The data will appear under your account’s shared catalogs.\
  ![](README resources/create catalog from share.png)

-9. Run the Center of Excellence System Tables source of truth script, which will merge and append new records only into our CoE system tables.
+9. In the core workspace run 0-secret_management script, 1-cog_land_system, 2-cog_system_dashboard and 3-System_Tables_source_of_truth script, which will merge and append new records only into our CoE system tables.
+10. Finish